sharvan9515/datascience_automation/README.md

    The script produces a detailed log of each agent step.
-If the environment variable `OPENAI_API_KEY` is set, the orchestrator consults the OpenAI API for smarter decisions; otherwise deterministic heuristics are used.

-   After completion you will find:
+If the environment variable `OPENAI_API_KEY` is set, the orchestrator consults the OpenAI API for smarter decisions; otherwise if there is no llm access it should raise an error After completion you will find:

    - `pipeline.py` – assembled code for the final pipeline